 Some confusing wording that’s also true: technology connects everything to everything that’s connected to technology.
 Use this to the advantage of the students.

-Letting students ‘decide’ between two types of online encyclopedia may be useful to some learners.
-Others may find it not only too limiting, but also artificial and ‘school like.’
+Letting students ‘decide’ between two types of online encyclopedias may be useful to some learners.
+Others may find it not only too limiting but also artificial and ‘school-like.’
 In other words, nothing like they’ve ever done or will ever do again outside of your classroom.
 Sometimes that can be a good thing.

 Just make sure it is.

 10. The scale of the technology is limitless.